1948 Dime Value (2026 Guide): Errors List, ā€œSā€ , ā€œDā€ & No Mint Mint Mark Worth

 Historical auction records document the coin’s consistent collector appeal.

-Market activity chart over recent months continues to reflect an increasing interest in the issue.
+Market activity over recent months continues to reflect increasing interest in this issue.

 Market Activity: 1948-S Dime